Groups and rings definable in d-minimal structures: Definable groups

 \subsection{Connected components}

 \begin{definizione} Let $X$ be a definable set and $a \in X$.
-The \intro{definable quasi-component} of $a$ in $X$ is the intersection of all definable clopen subsets of $X$ containing~$a$. \footnote{Given a topological space $X$ and $a \in X$, the quasi-component of $a$ in $X$ is the intersection of all clopen subsets of $X$ containing~$a$; it can be larger than the connected component of~$a$, unless $X$ is locally connected.} Let $\G$ be a definable group (with identity~$e$).
+The \intro{definable quasi-component} of $a$ in $X$ is the intersection of all definable clopen subsets of $X$ containing~$a$. \footnote{In classical topology, given a topological space $X$ and $a \in X$, the quasi-component of $a$ in $X$ is the intersection of all clopen subsets of $X$ containing~$a$; it can be larger than the connected component of~$a$, unless $X$ is locally connected.}\\ Let $\G$ be a definable group.
 Define $\G^0$ to be the quasi-component of $e$ in the group manifold topology. \end{definizione}

 \begin{warning} \begin{enumerate}\item Let $\G$ be a definable group.
 Then, $\G^0$ is type-definable, but, unlike in the o-minimal case, we don't know whether $\G^0$ is definable. \item There exists a \dminimal expansion of~$\Rbar$ that defines a set $X$ that is a 1-dimensional submanifold of~$\R^3$, and such that $X$ has 2 (arc-)connected components, but it is definably connected (see \cite{fornasiero-connected}).
 Thus, unlike the o-minimal case, even for ``nice'' subsets of~$\R^n$, definably connected does not imply connected. \end{enumerate} \end{warning}